 \end{lemma}

+The decomposition given in the Proposition~\ref{prop:majorfG} is true for all $c \in \mathbb{R}$.
+To control exactly the behavior of each term, we will now consider $c$, defined in Subsection~\ref{subsec:hyp_{C}onstants}.

-Each of the terms given in Proposition~\ref{prop_majorfG} will be controlled in a different way.
+Each term given in Proposition~\ref{prop:majorfG} will be controlled differently.
 The following lemmas summarize it.
-The first term, $\tilde{K}^i_t$, contains the various behaviors we have previously identified : we deal with it either through a synchronous coupling (when the deterministic drift is contracting), or through a reflection coupling (notice the second derivative $f"$ which will provide contraction provided $f$ is sufficiently concave).
-Finally, notice the effect of Lyapunov function $\tilde{H}$ which yields a restoring force.
+The first term, $\tilde{K}^i_{t}$, contains the various behaviors we have previously identified: we deal with it either through a synchronous coupling (when the deterministic drift is contracting) or through a reflection coupling (notice the second derivative $f''$ which will provide contraction provided $f$ is sufficiently concave).
+Finally, notice the effect of the Lyapunov function $\tilde{H}$ which yields a restoring force.